 The E7 Pro offers slightly better noise cancelation, with them being able to reduce up to 30db of noise while the regular E7 max out at 28db.
 You'll also get bigger, more powerful sound with the larger 45mm drivers.

-Lastly, while the E7 Pro also features a plastic construction, we favor its overall aesthetic just a little more.
+Lastly, while the E7 Pro also feature a plastic construction, we favor their overall aesthetic just a little more.
 That's entirely subjective, however, so take it as you will.

 Everything you need